dallas1295/tuno-api/README.md

 Tuno is designed to be a personal project turned potential sass, there are many alternatives but none have the layout or necessary tradeoffs I need for my neurodivergent brain.

+- E2E is not here yet but it will be.

 ---

 ## WISHLIST